swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-build-and-publish-the-model-with-bentoml-and-docker.md

 === ":simple-googlecloud: Google Cloud"

-    To streamline the deployment process on the Kubernetes server, you will utilize Google Artifact Registry for the ML model registry, capitalizing on Google Kubernetes Engine's ability to directly pull images from Docker repositories.
+    To improve the deployment process on the Kubernetes server, you will use Google Artifact Registry as the ML model registry to publish and pull Docker images.

     **Enable the Google Artifact Registry API**